Political views of Adolf Hitler: Pre-World War I

 During his life in Vienna between 1907 and 1913, Hitler was exposed to racist rhetoric.
 Populists such as Mayor Karl Lueger exploited the city's prevalent antisemitic sentiment, blamed Jews "for simply anything and everything", (Note: Historian Peter Longerich described Lueger (along with Georg Ritter von Schönerer) as Hitler's potential "anti-Semitic mentors" but also points out how Hitler took a different approach "portraying his development into a radical anti-Semite as the result of personal experiences and as his ‘most difficult transformation’, lasting more than two years and a phase of ‘bitter internal struggle’".) and also espoused German nationalist notions for political benefit.
-German nationalist sentiments were widespread in the Mariahilf district, where Hitler then lived.
-Hitler read local newspapers that promoted prejudice, along with pamphlets in relation to philosophers and theoreticians such as Houston Stewart Chamberlain, Charles Darwin, Friedrich Nietzsche, Gustave Le Bon, and Arthur Schopenhauer.
+German nationalist sentiments were widespread in the Mariahilf district of Vienna, where Hitler then lived.
+Hitler read local newspapers that promoted prejudice, along with pamphlets in relation to philosophers, theoreticians, and racialists such as Houston Stewart Chamberlain, Charles Darwin, Friedrich Nietzsche, Gustave Le Bon, and Arthur Schopenhauer.

 Hitler developed fervent anti-Slavic sentiments during his life in Vienna.
 (Note: Historian John Connelly notes that when one "examines the early writings of Adolf Hitler... one finds few signs of intentions toward Slavs.
 Especially noticeable... is an absence of hostility toward Poles.
 If any Slavic people provoked Hitler's ill will it was the Czechs, about whom, he had formed opinions as a young man in Austria") He became strongly influenced by the ideas of Nordicist philosophers like Jörg Lanz von Liebenfels and Houston Stewart Chamberlain who promulgated the theory of "Aryan Herrenvolk" and advocated notions of racial superiority of Nordic peoples.
-These philosophers claimed that the "Aryan people" were facing dangerous threats from those whom they considered inferior, such as Jews and Slavs.
+These philosophers claimed that the “Aryan people" were facing dangerous threats from those whom they considered inferior, such as Jews and Slavs.
 They further advocated for implementing what they regarded as "racial purity", arguing that it was necessary for the survival of Nordic peoples in the modern world, while also denouncing communism.
 Hitler was also influenced by the Austrian politician Georg Ritter von Schönerer, a radical pan-Germanic nationalist who campaigned for the incorporation of Austria into the German Empire and fervently denounced the Jewish and Slavic minorities living in the Austro-Hungarian Empire.
+British historian Alan Bullock wrote about Hitler’s distaste for the Austro-Hungarian Empire and the mixture of the different ethnic groups living in it: